 Oh we do adore a good trip on the train.
 You can ride the rails of the past on this fantastic restored line between Bishop Auckland and Eastgate (originally, the Eastern gate of the Prince Bishops’ land), part of the first railway in the world to have a passenger service.
 18 miles of engineering and social history abound – all aboard!

-Tours are available for the Lower Walled Garden and Curtilage, from Thursday-Sunday.
+Tours are available for the Lower Walled Garden from Thursday-Sunday.

 The Deer Park is free to visit every day and is open during daylight hours.

 Auckland Castle (includes Castle Curtilage and Bishop Trevor Gallery)

 We're in the heart of Bishop Auckland in south west Durham: find how to find us.